Information for Prospective International Students

 English Language Requirements

 If English is not your first language, you will be asked to provide proof of English Language Proficiency.
 Letters from your universities stating the medium of instruction is English are not acceptable.
-The proof of English Language Proficiency must be completed within two years of submission of your application.
+English Proficiency tests are considered valid within two years of the start of a program, not when you apply.

 The following is a list of specific GWC2 requirements: